Skip to flight searchSkip to main content

 Ethiopia is not the cheapest country to travel to on this list, but once there and the accommodation is paid for, then food, drink and local transport are both super affordable and great quality.
 Although entrance fees to many parks and attractions are low, they’re accompanied by rules which mean that you have to have a travel guide with you, join an official tour or pay ‘tourist tax’, which significantly increases the price.
 However, you can make the most of the places where a guide isn’t required to keep the costs down.

-Nonetheless, Ethiopia’s rich history and breathtaking landscapes still come at a relatively cheap price, especially when compared to other regions of the world.
-Gondar, a city in the north of Ethiopia, features a 17th century castle of Portugese and Indian influence hidden in the shelter of the surrounding hills and trees.
+Nonetheless, Ethiopia’s intriguing history and breathtaking landscapes still come at a relatively cheap price, especially when compared to other regions of the world.
+Gondar, a city in the north of Ethiopia, features a 17th-century castle of Portuguese and Indian influence hidden in the shelter of the surrounding hills and trees.
 This castle, often called the ‘Camelot of Africa’ is a must-see, and is relatively cheap to enter at only $4.50.
 If you want to see all that the country has to offer, catching a domestic flight to hop between the top sites might be for you.

 Ethiopian cuisine.
 A shot looking down at a large sharing platter